DerellLicht/winagrams/readme.md

 more than about 10 pages of results, end up not being very manageable...

 #### building the application
-This application is built using the MinGW toolchain; I recommend the [TDM](http://tdm-gcc.tdragon.net/), to avoid certain issues with library accessibility.
+This application is built using the MinGW toolchain; I recommend the [TDM](http://tdm-gcc.tdragon.net/) distribution, to avoid certain issues with library accessibility.
 The makefile also requires certain Cygwin tools (rm, make, etc).
 Building the Windows installer will require [Inno Setup](http://jrsoftware.org/isinfo.php); I use version 5.37, but later versions should work fine.